MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/pubsub-reference.md

 ## Design

 The API was designed for easy integration.
 A game client can open a socket (`connect`) and subscribe to topic events (generally PlayStream messages, but not always).
 Once subscribed to events, messages are sent from the Relay service and are received by the client via the `OnMessageReceived` handler.
 This handler is and will remain internal and private to the API.
 The `OnMessageReceived` handler processes the message.
 This process is known as the Message Event Dispatcher.
 It is responsible for looking at the `RegisteredHandlers`, taking the message topic and de-serializing the message into the type registered.
 Types are an extension of `PlayFabMessageBase` (which we will talk about later) and can have their own de-serialization strategy.
 Once the message has been successfully de-serialized, the registered handler is invoked thereby dispatching the event to all listed handlers.

 <!--
  !["Persistent Sockets API Diagram"](images/diagram.png "Persistent Sockets API Diagram")

 In the diagram below you will observe a flow in which a game client can open a socket connection ( **connect** ) and subscribe to topic events (generally PlayStream messages, but not always).
 Once subscribed to events, messages are sent from the Relay service and are received by the client via the **OnMessageReceived** handler.
 This handler is and will remain internal and private to the API.
 The OnMessageReceived handler processes the message.
 This process is known as the Message Event Dispatcher.
 It is responsible for looking at the RegisteredHandlers, taking the message topic and deserializing the message into the type registered.
 Types are an extension of **PlayFabMessageBase** which (we will talk about later) and can have their own deserialization strategy.
 Once the message has been successfully deserialized, the Handler registered is invoked therefore dispatching the event to all listed handlers.
 -->

 ## The API methods

 - `Initialize(bool autoconnect=false)` – This method of the API initializes the Sockets API and instantiates any Unity specific objects into the scene that need to persist.
-It also setups the `PlayFabSocketsAPI` as a singleton object that can be referenced from anywhere in game code.
+It also sets up the `PlayFabSocketsAPI` as a singleton object that can be referenced from anywhere in game code.
 Optionally, we could have an "autoconnect" parameter Boolean that will also auto `Connect` to the relay service upon successful initialization.
 - `Connect()`  - This method connects to the relay service and stores a reference to the connection.
 Optionally you can register your `OnConnect`, `OnDisconnect`, and `OnConnectionError` handlers when calling this function.
 This could be implemented as a method overload.
 - `IsConnected()` - This returns **true** if we are currently connected to the relay hub.
 - `Subscribe(topic, callback, error)` - This method sends a message to the relay service to inform it that this client has registered to receive notifications for the specified topic.
 - `Subscribe(topics, callback, error)` - This method sends a message to the relay service to inform it that this client has registered to receive notifications for the specified topics (one or more topics).
 - `UnSubscribe(topic, callback, error)` – This method sends a message to the relay service to inform it that this client should no longer receive notifications for the specified topic.
 - `UnSubscribe(topics, callback, error)` – This method sends a message to the relay service to inform it that this client should no longer receive notifications for the specified topics (one or more).
 - `RegisterHandler(topic, Action<PlayFabNetworkMessage> handler)` - This methods allows the developer to register a handler to a topic from anywhere in their code.
 Each topic can have multiple handlers invoked, allowing the developer to register to the topic and receive messages in one or more views.
 By inheriting type `PlayFabNetworkMessage`, the event processor will attempt to de-serialize the message to the type specified.
 Types should extend `MessageBase` (see below).